 - Find the martial law amendments (13, 14, 15, 18, 19, 23, 24, 26) and highlight “Congress shall have power to enforce”.
-These are enforced by the federal government even if contrary to State constitutions.
+These are enforced by the federal government because they are contrary to State constitutions.
 They are enforced by martial law from the Civil War.
 They are enforced in legislative tribunals in every State’s courtroom.
 They call themselves “courts” which confuses most people into thinking they are judicial.
 Do not be fooled.
 “Judges in every state shall be bound thereby” according to Article 6.

 - In the 13th Amendment highlight the phrase “subject to their jurisdiction”.
 In the 14th Amendment highlight the phrase “and subject to the jurisdiction”.
 Notice that one is singular.
 In the 14th, underline the word “and” — we will find out later how to voluntarily become subject to the jurisdiction thereof.
 By consenting to be governed.